[KO4BB Home Page]

 Noritake Vacuum Fluorescent Displays:

-Alternately, Mouser sells VFDs made by Newhaven Display that are cheaper and do work:
+Alternately, Mouser and Digikey sell VFDs made by Newhaven Display that are cheaper (about $40) and do work:

 Search for M0216SD-162SDAR2-1.

-I have tried one and it seems to work just fine.
-Please note unlike LCDs, that VFDs have limited
+Please note that unlike LCDs, VFDs have limited life.

 noticeable is that brightness becomes uneven across the display.